monodesire/finest_vim_utility_functions/README.md

 ### PerlGrep()
 Function that greps in files for a pattern using the Perl regular expression style.
 The result of the grep ends up in quickfix.

+### FindFiles()
+Function that find files according to a search pattern given by the user.